 There can be no assurance that the rating agencies will maintain the current ratings or outlooks.
-In general, the future evolution of Santander's ratings will be linked, to a large extent, to the impact of the COVID-19 pandemic (including, for example, a second wave, new lockdowns, etc.) on the macro outlook of our asset quality, profitability and capital.
+In general, the future evolution of Santander's ratings will be linked, to a large extent, to macroeconomic outlook and, therefore, to the impact of the COVID-19 pandemic (including, for example, new variants, new lockdowns, etc.) on the macro outlook of our asset quality, profitability and capital.
 Failure to maintain favorable ratings and outlooks could increase our cost of funding and adversely affect interest margins, which could have a material adverse effect on us.

-Market conditions have resulted, and could result, in material changes to the estimated fair values of our financial assets.
+Market conditions have resulted and could result in material changes to the estimated fair values of our financial assets.
 Negative fair value adjustments could have a material adverse effect on our operating results, financial condition and prospects.